ernyldrm/ernyldrm.github.io/_posts/2015-10-08-home-media-server-with-raspberry-pi.md

 But for intensive torrent downloading you will need an HDD.
 Simply, follow [this tutorial from HTPC Guides](http://www.htpcguides.com/properly-mount-usb-storage-raspberry-pi/) to learn how to.
 You may use your usb powered hdd but it may cause some issues and device may randomly disconnect due to power insufficiency (or may never connect properly)

-If your drive is using ntfs, I personally use ntfs-3g to mount it, despite what tutorials says.
+If your drive is using ntfs, I personally use ntfs-3g to mount it, despite what tutorial says.

+### Installing Plex Media Server

+Luckily the HTPC Guides provided us [another great tutorial](http://www.htpcguides.com/install-plex-media-server-raspberry-pi-3-image/) on how to install Plex Media Server to raspberry pi 3.
+Installing plexmediaserver is very easy but you better check the prerequisites before installing.

 ### There is more to come

+Next we will install the torrent client deluge and automate it to download the favorite tv series new episodes for us.
 I've setup most of the things needed right now but I'm trying test everything out better to serve the best tutorial here.
 More to come in a few days.